bizz84/flutter_animations_gallery/README.md

 ## Want More?
 Get my Flutter Animations Masterclass

-This [full course](https://codewithandrea.com/courses/flutter-animations-masterclass/) will teach you how to build a completely custom habit tracking application.
+This [full course](https://codewithandrea.com/courses/flutter-animations-masterclass/) will teach you how to build a habit tracking application with **completely custom UI and animations**.

 Included: **7 hours of in-depth content**, full source code, extra challenges & much more.